Ben has been a geek all of his life, and as such, his expertise tends to fall into gaming and technology.

 Let’s get this out of the way at the very beginning.
 While this is a leveling guide, Armormech doesn't really come into its own till you hit level 50.
 While it’s nice to make armor for yourself and for your alts, you’re likely taking Armormech thinking you’ll be able to make money off of it.
 The best way to make money off of this crew skill is by selling things that people want at max level.
 Augments, MK-6 Augment slots, and orange or level 50 gear will be your bread and butter.

-Due to this I’m going to recommend that instead of taking up Underworld Trading that you pick up Slicing and Scavenging.
+Due to this, I’m going to recommend that instead of taking up Underworld Trading, you should pick up Slicing and Scavenging.
 While Underworld Trading materials are necessary for making level 50 gear, you also need to be level 50 to start making the pieces that people are actually looking for.
-Making augments and augment related items however can be done at any level as long as you have the materials.
+Making augments and augment related items, however, can be done at any level as long as you have the materials.
 Orange gear does require Underworld Trading materials, but the time it takes to sell some of those items can be frustrating.
 The simple fact is that while some people might want orange gear, everyone needs augment related items making your potential audience nearly everyone.
 The extra cash from slicing nodes as you level is nice too.

 Maximize Your Crew Skill

 Is Armormech the best crew skill for your class?
 Check my Crew Skills guide to find out.